sshethqa/todo-list/README.md

 The instructions in this README file assume you are running the application on an Ubuntu or Debian machine.

+## Task

+Please fork the repository to create a copy of the code under your own account.

+Your task is as follows:

+* Follow through with this video to learn how to the Todo List app works and how to get it running with Jenkins

+* Use credentials to set the environment variables (the export commands)

+* Get the Jenkins job to run the tests, as described in the README

+* Read through the README and figure out how you could get the app to run as a background process

+* NEW: use the Jenkins plugins JUnit and Cobertura to publish the test reports (video here)

+* NEW: set up a webhook between your forked GitHub repo and Jenkins so that new pushes will trigger the job to start

 ## Prerequisites

 Clone down the repo and `cd` into it: